mikeulicny/quant/README.md

 The user must have an app created through the TD Ameritrade developer website
 <https://developer.tdameritrade.com/guides>
 and followed the steps to obtain a refresh token.
-Then create a json file containing the client ID and url encoded refresh token as shown
+Then create a json file containing the client ID and url encoded refresh token and place it in the credentials folder

 ```json
 {